wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

     *   (h) connects with a pipe of the waterworks any pipe of a strength or material not approved by the Board.

     (2) Every person who commits an offence against this section may, in addition to any penalty for the offence, be ordered to pay the cost incurred by the Board in repairing the injury done to any part of the waterworks by any such act.

+    Section 34(1): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 35 Pollution of waterworks

 *   (1) Every person commits an offence who throws or pours any pollutant, or suffers or allows any pollutant to fall or flow, into any water or watershed, being a part of or taken or used for supplying water to any waterworks, or who suffers or permits any livestock of which he is the owner or of which he has control to trespass on to any waterworks.

-    (2) Every person who commits an offence against this section is liable on summary conviction to a fine not exceeding $200, and to a further fine not exceeding $20 for every day during which the offence has continued after he has received notice in writing from the Secretary to discontinue the same.
+    (2) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $200, and to a further fine not exceeding $20 for every day during which the offence has continued after he has received notice in writing from the Secretary to discontinue the same.

     (3) In this section, _pollutant_ means anything which contaminates water so as to change its physical or chemical condition in such a manner as to make it unclean, noxious, or impure, or as to be detrimental to the health, safety, or welfare of persons using the water, or as to render the water undrinkable.

+    Section 35(2): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 36 Factories, etc, may be examined